24 July

 Return rates - on the trail of returns

 Returns are an increasing burden on online retail.
 A frequently used indicator in a business context is the returns rate.
-Returns are ordered goods that are ...
+Returns are ordered goods that ...

 Web shop integration with SAP Business One Integration Hub